HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 Reality: Quality beats quantity.
 Five highly relevant hashtags will outperform 30 random ones because TikTok’s algorithm prioritizes relevance and engagement over hashtag volume.
 Irrelevant hashtags actually hurt your performance by putting your content in front of the wrong audience, leading to poor engagement metrics.

 Completion rate sits at the top of the hierarchy.
 A video that 70% of viewers watch all the way through signals high-quality, engaging content.
-This metric is so important that many successful creators intentionally make shorter videos to grow completion rates.
+This metric is so important that many successful creators intentionally make shorter videos to raise completion rates.

 Success Story: A small plant shop in Portland optimized their TikTok content for search by creating a series of “common plant problem” videos.
 Each video targeted specific search terms like “why are my monstera leaves turning yellow” or “how to save an overwatered succulent.”
 Within three months, their TikTok became their second-largest traffic source after Google, driving both online sales and foot traffic to their physical store.
 The key?
 They focused on completion rate by keeping videos under 45 seconds and always delivered the solution within the first 10 seconds.

 Reddit is the internet’s largest forum, but it’s also become a search engine in its own right.
 The phrase “best [product] reddit” is now so common that Google autocompletes it.
-Smart brands have noticed, but optimizing for Reddit requires a completely different approach than traditional SEO.
+Smart brands have noticed, but optimizing for Reddit needs a completely different approach than traditional SEO.

 Title optimization is necessary.
 Reddit titles need to be descriptive and include the terms people actually search for.
 “My experience with [product name] after 6 months” is more searchable than “Thoughts on my recent purchase.”
 The title should tell readers exactly what they’ll find.